 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

 You’ll need a visa to enter Cape Verde.
 Specialist travel agents dealing with Cape Verde can often arrange visas.

 It’s also possible to get a visa on arrival, although some travellers have reported difficulties and delays.

 You can get a visa before you travel from

-Your passport should be valid for the full duration of your stay in Cape Verde.
+Your passport should be valid for a minimum period of 6 months from the date of entry into Cape Verde.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from Cape Verde.

 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.